 - You may visit before, during, or after school with permission of school staff.

-- Mentoring contact via email, phone, texting, or social media is not permissible.
+- Mentoring contact via email, phone, or social media is not permissible.
 Texting is only allowed for Middle School and High School matches who have been on-boarded onto the Seedling SMS texting platform.

 - Should the Seedling Foundation or your assigned school decide to sponsor an off-site event, contact with your mentee at this event would be permissible as long as your mentee has invited you.

 Transporting children in vehicles is not allowed